Always1010/miniBlog/README.md

 # miniBlog
-A simple blog made using javascript
+A simple blog made using node.js